 And remember: Do not go to the store when you are hungry!
 The danger of you buying unnecessary food items is too high in that situation.

-Most of what you put in the shopping cart out of old habits is the result of years of effort from the manufacturers to market their products so that you choose them over others.
+Most of what you put in the shopping cart out of old habits is the result of years of aggressive marketing from the manufacturers to sell their products so that you choose them over others.

-By choosing the stores’ own brands and products, you can save a lot of money on food during the week, month and year.
+By choosing the store’s own brands and products, you can save a lot of money on food during the week, month and eventually – year.

-It is also a good idea to keep track of which stores have offers for the groceries you need at all times.
+It is also a good idea to keep track of which stores have good offers on groceries you need at all times.

 If there is one thing we humans are good at, it is throwing away food – which of course is completely unnecessary.

 In addition to planning meals and shopping for groceries once a week, you can save a lot of money by freezing food.

 Everything from bread and baked goods to cheese, milk, pasta and berries can be frozen and used later.